Lakshmi Sahgal: Personal life

 Lakshmi married Prem Kumar Sahgal in March 1947 in Lahore.
 After their marriage, they settled in Kanpur, where she continued with her medical practice and aided the refugees who were arriving in large numbers following the Partition of India.
+Prem took a job in a textile mill.
+He died in 1992.
 They had two daughters: Subhashini Ali and Anisa Puri.

 Subhashini is a prominent communist politician and labour activist.
 According to Ali, Lakshmi was an atheist.
 The filmmaker Shaad Ali is her grandson.

+Lakshmi published an autobiography, A Revolutionary Life: Memoirs of a Political Activist.

 Death

 On 19 July 2012, Sahgal had a cardiac arrest and died on 23 July 2012 at 11:20 A.M. at the age of 97 at Kanpur.
 Her body was donated to Ganesh Shankar Vidyarthi Memorial Medical College for medical research.

 Awards

 In 1998, Sahgal was awarded the Padma Vibhushan by Indian president K. R. Narayanan.
 In 2010, she was bestowed with honorary doctorate by University of Calicut.

 In popular culture

 Rajeshwari Sachdev played the role of Captain Sahgal in 2004 film Netaji Subhas Chandra Bose: The Forgotten Hero.
 Shruthi Seth played the role of Sahgal in 2020 Amazon Prime Video series The Forgotten Army - Azaadi Ke Liye.

-She also appears as a character in the grand strategy game Hearts of Iron: 4.